 The foundation is exempt from taxes.

-The foundation council is made up of seven members:
+The foundation council is made up of six members:

 — Dipl.-Ing.
 Florin Frick, chairman

 — Dr. Beat Graf